-Generally, a Z-score is a statistical measure that describes how far away from the mean a given data point is.
+A z-score is a statistical measure that describes how far away from the mean a given data point is.
 In this context, if the observed number of deaths is the same as the expected number of deaths, the z-score is 0.
-The greater difference the observed number of deaths is from the expected number (either above or below), the higher the z-score will be (with either positive or negative sign respectively).
+The greater distance the observed number of deaths is from the expected number (either above or below), the higher the z-score will be (with either positive or negative sign respectively).

-When the expected number of deaths (baseline) is estimated, excess mortality is calculated as the difference between the observed number of deaths and the baseline.
+Excess mortality is calculated as the difference between the observed number of deaths and the expected number of deaths.